Comparing ammunition is a tricky business but also a trend for gun reviewers these days.

 In terms of bullet drop and resistance to wind drift, 6.5 Grendel doesn't give a huge advantage at 300 yards, but beyond that, Grendel has a flatter trajectory, primarily when used in a rifle with a longer barrel.

 While it shoots .264 bullets, Grendel's 123 gr delivers more energy than the larger diameter .277″ bullets used by the 6.8 SPC and has better armor penetration at 1,000 meters than the bigger and heavier 147 gr 7.62 NATO round.

 Relevant Characteristics Between 6.8 SPC and 6.5 Grendel

-Though both cartridges differ in relevant characteristics, a careful reader can find few valuable features that can help him make an informed decision appropriate for his shooting style and rifle applications.
+Though both cartridges differ in relevant characteristics, a careful reader can find valuable features that can help make an informed decision appropriate for his shooting style and rifle applications.

 In less than 16-inch barreled firearms

 Designed for 24″ and longer barrels